 One of the more common rules is to effectively ignore Commander damage unless you plan on or expect to win with it.
 Players with Tetsuko Umezawa deck, for example, may be using their commander more for utility and do not intend to attack each other player with it 21 times over the course of a game.

 In those cases, players can simply ignore it.
 Players who think they might win via Commander damage should track it openly if using this house rule, so everyone knows where they stand.

 Another, simpler rule is to omit Commander damage entirely.
 If your meta rarely intends to win with it, or all play low-power commanders, you can all ignore it to streamline the game somewhat.

 And Add Double Damage?

-One similar proposed rule is to remove Commander damage but have commanders all deal double the amount of damage in combat.
-This has the benefit of removing the some extra tracking, but the downside of favoring some commanders far more than others.
+One similar proposed rule is to remove Commander damage, but have commanders all deal double the amount of damage in combat.
+This has the benefit of removing the extra tracking, but the downside of favoring some commanders far more than others.